Southeast Asian Massif: Zomia

-In 2009, political scientist James Scott argued that there is a unity across the Massif – which he calls Zomia – regarding political forms of domination and subordination, which bonds the fates of the peoples dwelling there, virtually all of whom had taken refuge there to avoid being integrated into a more powerful state, or even allowing the very appearance of a state-like structure within their own societies.

 Etymology

-The name is from Zomi, a term for highlander common to several related Tibeto-Burman languages spoken in the India-Bangladesh-Burma border area.
+The name is from "Zomi", a term for highlanders common to several related Tibeto-Burman languages spoken in the India-Bangladesh-Myanmar border area.

 James C. Scott

 Professor James C. Scott of Yale University used the concept of Zomia in his 2009 book The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia to argue that the continuity of the ethnic cultures living there provides a counter-narrative to the traditional story about modernity: namely, that once people are exposed to the conveniences of modern technology and the modern state, they will assimilate.
 Rather, the tribes in Zomia are conscious refugees from state rule and state-centered economies.
 From his preface:

 Scott goes on to add that Zomia is the biggest remaining area of earth whose inhabitants have not been completely absorbed by nation-states, although that time is coming to an end.
 While Zomia is exceptionally diverse linguistically, the languages spoken in the hills are distinct from those spoken in the plains.
 Kinship structures, at least formally, also distinguish the hills from the lowlands.
 Hill societies do produce "a surplus", but they do not use that surplus to support kings and monks.
 Distinctions of status and wealth abound in the hills, as in the valleys.
 The difference is that in the valleys they tend to be enduring, while in the hills they are both unstable and geographically confined.